 In bankruptcy, an Official Receiver from the Insolvency Service investigates your finances and takes control of your income and assets.
 The Official receiver may order you to make payments or sell assets to pay towards the debts.
+You can apply for your own bankruptcy online for a fee of £680.

-You can apply for your own bankruptcy.
 If you owe more than £5,000, creditors can 'petition' to make you bankrupt, but this is not common.
-In either case, seek advice when considering the implications of bankruptcy.
+The first stage of a creditor seeking to petition for bankruptcy is the issuing of a 'statutory demand'.
+If you receive a statutory demand, seek advice quickly as there is only a limited time to respond to these.